Thermodynamics in expanding shell-shaped Bose-Einstein condensates: Applications to the CAL trap

 Having found the change in temperature and condensate transition temperature of a system undergoing adiabatic expansion from a filled sphere to a thin shell in an idealized bubble trap, we now consider the expansion of a system in a realistic CAL trap: $V(\vec x)=V_\text{CAL}(\vec x)$.
 In the microgravity environment aboard the ISS, CAL is able to produce exceptionally large mm-scale bubbles in both filled and hollow regimes.
 Figure.~\ref{CAL_trap} shows a small sample of the CAL dressed potentials experienced by magnetically trapped $^{87}\text{Rb}$ atoms.
 As discussed in \cite{Lundblad_2019}, these remarkable dressed potentials are generated using atom-chip current configurations.
 By increasing the rf detuning signal, one can deform the trap geometry to produce shell-shaped potential-minimum surfaces.
 The CAL trap is thus broadly similar to the bubble trap.
 As a result, much of the bubble trap physics discussed above should be applicable to the CAL experiment.

 There are crucial differences in the details though; unlike the bubble trap, the CAL trap is spatially inhomogeneous, breaking rotational symmetry.
 This means quantum-mechanical modelling of CAL trap thermodynamics is significantly more difficult, requiring solutions of three-dimensional partial differential equations as opposed to one-dimensional radial equations.
 Fortunately, some of the experimentally-relevant adiabatic expansions occur at temperatures above $T_c$ and hence numerically-expensive diagonalization can be avoided through use of the semiclassical approximation.
+We also note that these experimental expansions start with traps at negative detunings which were not considered earlier with the bubble trap.
+This does not pose a serious problem when comparing condensate physics between the CAL and bubble traps as negative detunings are not differentially meaningful from zero detuning in the sense that condensates in traps below resonance up to resonance form filled geometric structures.